crf8472/libarcstk/README.md

   until then)
 - Supports only little endian plattforms.
 Release-build on big endian plattforms is therefore ruled out by cmake.
-- Never built, installed or tested on Windows or Mac OS X
+- Never built, installed or tested on Windows or Mac OS X, but it is intended to support these platforms in the future